 EMERGENCY RESOURCE PAGE

-The Third-Party Sites are independent from Mother and Child Charity, Inc., and Mother and Child Charity, Inc. has no control over, or responsibility with respect to, the information provided, or activities undertaken by any such web site.
+The Third-Party Sites are independent of Mother and Child Charity, Inc., and Mother and Child Charity, Inc. have no control over, or responsibility with respect to, the information provided, or activities are undertaken by any such web site.

 While the Third-Party Sites may offer goods or services for sale and, in some cases, discounts to MACC volunteers.
 MACC is not endorsing, sponsoring or recommending such sites or the materials distributed, or the goods and services provided by these vendors.

 National Human Trafficking Hotline: 1-888-373-7888 or text 233733